leonace924/smart-brain-api/README.md

 You can grab Clarifai API key [here](https://www.clarifai.com/)

-** Make sure you use postgreSQL instead of mySQL for this code base.
+** Make sure you use PostgreSQL instead of mySQL for this code base.